 There are three notable exceptions to this law:

-- Your therapist believes there’s imminent danger that you will do harm to yourself or another person.
+- The therapist believes there’s imminent danger the client will harm themself or another person.

-- There’s evidence of child or elder abuse or neglect, where you’re either the target or the perpetrator.
+- There’s evidence of child or elder abuse or neglect, where the client is either the target or the perpetrator.

-- When directed by a court if you’re involved in civil litigation or criminal prosecution.
+- When directed by a court if the client is involved in civil litigation or criminal prosecution.

 As of July 28, 2019, a new Washington state law permits parents or guardians to provide consent if a minor teen refuses mental health or substance abuse services.

 When treatment has been initiated under this law, information necessary for treatment planning and crisis intervention can be disclosed without the teen’s authorization — assuming the provider deems it clinically appropriate to do so.